SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 To begin the walkthrough for creating a custom workflow task using Visual Studio, you first want to ensure that you have access to a SharePoint Server 2013, SharePoint Server 2016, SharePoint Server 2019, or SharePoint Server Subscription Edition developer site.

-1. In Visual Studio 2012, create a new SharePoint app project that is configured as a SharePoint-hosted add-in.
+1. In Visual Studio, create a new SharePoint app project that is configured as a SharePoint-hosted add-in.
 1. To the project, add a new **Announcement** list instance.
 You'll use this as the container for items used to test the workflow.
 1. Next, add a workflow item the project by right-clicking the project icon in the **Solution Explorer** and selecting **Add**, followed by **New Item**.
 1. In the **Add New Item** dialog box, select the **Workflow** project item from the **Office/SharePoint** category and name it "CustomTaskWorkflow"; then select **Next**.